 But it’s absolutely made for after dinner sipping on a chilly autumn evening.
-The best Stinger will use a high quality VSOP cognac, but a mid-range brandy will do just fine.
+The best Stinger will use a high quality VSOP cognac, but a mid-range brandy will do just fine, too.

 The Stinger really is best enjoyed by itself, or – I’m told – with a cigar.
-The cigar has been mentioned by more than a few readers, so it’s definitely something that comes recommended, but I myself do not smoke cigars, so I can’t speak for it.
-I do think it’s a great after dinner drink – like a lightly sweet dessert, but nicely strong.
+The cigar has been mentioned by more than a few readers, so it’s definitely something that comes highly recommended.

 If you enjoy this one, try the Moscow Mule, which is all peppermint schnapps and vodka.